MicrosoftDocs/VBA-Docs/api/Excel.Range.DirectDependents.md

 ## Remarks

-The **Direct Dependents** property only works on the active sheet and cannot trace remote references.
+The **DirectDependents** property only works on the active sheet and cannot trace remote references.

 ## Example